-The capstone event of FEMMES is a free one-day outreach program introducing young women from Durham (4th through 6th grade) to math, science and engineering.
-This will be the sixth year of the program; last year was extremely successful, with over 270 students in attendance.
-We have been working to improve the program and enlarge it so that more girls can attend.
+The capstone event of FEMMES is a free one-day outreach program introducing students from Durham (4th through 6th grade) to math, science and engineering.
+Last year was extremely successful, with over 300 students in attendance.

 The goal of FEMMES (Females Excelling More in Math, Engineering and Science) is to give girls hands-on experience in fields where women are often greatly under-represented.
 By using female volunteers and faculty members, we hope to demonstrate that women can and do excel in these fields.
-Each faculty volunteer directs a hands-on activity that shows something interesting and fun about their area of expertise (for a list of this year’s faculty volunteers and their activities, please visit the “Faculty” link).
+Each faculty volunteer directs a hands-on activity that shows something interesting and fun about their area of expertise.
 Student volunteers lead groups to the activities and act as mentors for the day to our program’s participants.